pjsinco/lookup/readme.md

     * As well as other "Saint" cities
     * "Ft Worth" vs. "Fort Worth"
 * Note mismatch between "St" and "Saint" in locations table, physicians table

+* What to do with docs with no street address?

 ```
 physicians table
 ------------------+----------------+